 From the time Connor can remember, he found his identity in sports, whether playing, training or watching.
 But when a knee injury sidelined him on mile 16 of the Akron Marathon in 2017, Connor stopped running, giving up his dream of qualifying for the Boston Marathon.

-But last fall, God gave Connor Hebrew 12:1-2 which says, “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
+But last fall, God gave Connor Hebrews 12:1-2 which says, “Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfector of faith.
-For the joy set before him he endured the cross, scorning its shame, and sat down at the right had of the throne of God.”
+For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.”

 Connor knew it was time to run again.
 On April 28, Connor laces up his sneakers to run in the London Marathon to raise money for the American Institute for Cancer Research in honor of his dad, who passed away from pancreatic cancer when he was nine years old.

 “I feel like this time my motivation is just totally different,” Connor said.
 “On my own strength, I couldn’t get across the finish line, but this time, I think I can.”

 Connor thinks of his Christian life as a marathon and uses his runs and workout sessions to pray, dialogue with God and spend time in God’s presence.